aserkes/helidon-vs-code-extension-poc/README.md

 ## How to test
 1. Clone the project
-2. Run following command in your newly cloned project
+2. Run the following command in your newly cloned project folder
     * npm install
 2. Open it in VS Code
 3. Run it